Biography

-Professor Li’s research focuses on digital platforms.
-Digital platforms have profoundly reshaped the economy—they have created new distribution channels, reorganized supply chains, and transformed how businesses reach their customers.
-These platforms bring in substantial coordination challenges when the variety of participants’ interests are not well aligned.
-Professor Li’s research seeks to improve the value creation process through the design of information and coordination strategies.
+Professor Li's research focuses on digital platforms, digital transformation, and AI strategy.
+Digitization has profoundly reshaped the economy—it has created new distribution channels, reorganized supply chains, and transformed how businesses reach and serve their customers.
+Professor Li's research seeks to improve the value creation process through the design of digital strategy.

 Selected Published Journal Articles